openstack/keystone/doc/source/configuration.rst

 ..
 WARNING::
-    It is recommended you use the ``keystone.token.persistence.backend.memcache_pool.Token`` backend instead of ``keystone.token.persistence.backend.memcache.Token`` as the token persistence driver if you are deploying Keystone under eventlet instead of Apache + mod_wsgi.
+    It is recommended you use the ``keystone.token.persistence.backends.memcache_pool.Token`` backend instead of ``keystone.token.persistence.backends.memcache.Token`` as the token persistence driver if you are deploying Keystone under eventlet instead of Apache + mod_wsgi.
 This recommendation is due to known issues with the use of ``thread.local`` under eventlet that can allow the leaking of